Hi, you are logged in as , if you are not , please click here

 Students will be using R, RStudio and GeoDa.

-For more information, please look at the link above or contact X.
+For more information, please look at the link.

 Students will need R (v > 4.0), and the sf, tmap, dplyr libraries.
 They will also need RStudio (v > 2023.01 or greater)